leanprover/theorem_proving_in_lean4/induction_and_recursion.rst

 In the example above, the inaccessible annotation makes it clear that ``f`` is *not* a pattern matching variable.

 Inaccessible terms can be used to clarify and control definitions that make use of dependent pattern matching.
-Consider the function defining the addition of any two vectors of elements of a type that has an associated addition function:
+Consider the function ``add`` defining the addition of any two vectors of elements of a type that has an associated addition function:

 .. code-block:: lean

+    -- BEGIN
     universe u

     inductive vector (α : Type u) : ℕ → Type u